genesiscommunitysuccess/docs/docs/03_server/10_integration/07_custom-endpoints/03_advanced.md

 ### Exception handling

 Another way to handle different status codes is to handle exceptions.
-The `exceptionHandler` block will allow you catch specific exception provide a response, including a specific status code.
+The `exceptionHandler` block enables you to catch specific exceptions and provide a response, including a specific status code.

 In this example, we return status code `406 Not Acceptable` for `IllegalArgumentException`: